mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 ### Application Layers on GitLab.com

-Today we don't run with so much granularity on GitLab.com.
+GitLab.com due to its scale requires much more attention to run.
+This is needed in order to better manage resources and provide SLAs for different functional parts.
 This is a simplistic view of GitLab.com application layers.
-It does not include all components, like Object Storage or Gitaly nodes, but shows the codebase dependencies of different components and they are run on GitLab.com today:
+It does not include all components, like Object Storage nor Gitaly nodes, but shows the GitLab Rails dependencies between different components and how they are configured on GitLab.com today:

 ```mermaid
 graph TD